 14. Issuance of this Order for an existing facility is exempt from the provisions of the California Environmental Quality Act (CEQA), Public Resource Code section 21000, et seq., and the CEQA guidelines, in accordance with Title 14, section 15301, since this Order only serves to modify an existing WDR Order.

-15. The Central Valley Water Board has notified the Discharger and interested agencies and persons of its intent to amend the WDR Order R5-2019-0044 and has provided them with an opportunity to submit their written views and recommendations.
+15. The Central Valley Water Board has notified the Discharger and interested agencies and persons of its intent to amend WDR Order R5-2019-0044 and has provided them with an opportunity to submit their written views and recommendations.

 16. The Central Valley Water Board, in a public meeting, heard and considered all comments pertaining to the discharge.